fireeye-ops/cache/README.md

 A cybersecurity company with a renown background in malware detection.

+#### Engineer Lead - October 2015, ongoing

+- led/mentored team of 3 (at most, including myself) devops engineers
+- taught team on topics like writing well defined Ansible roles, managing database/VM/storage clusters, etc
+- wrote an internal tool in Rust to make it easier for my team to manage servers

 #### Research Infrastructure Engineer - March 2015, ongoing

 - provided infrastructure support for researchers in FireEye Labs (R&D) and